openservicemesh/osm-docs/content/docs/install/manual_demo.md

 ---
 title: "OSM Manual Demo Guide"
-description: "The manual demo is a step-by-step walkthrough set of instruction of the automated demo."
+description: "This manual demo shows you a step-by-step walkthrough of the automated demo."
 type: docs
 weight: 2
 ---